About the Center for Pediatric Population Health

 Improving the health of children and adolescent populations through evidence-based research.

-Welcome to the Center for Pediatric Population Health (CPPH).
+Welcome to the Center for Pediatric Population Health.
 The Center’s mission is to support multidisciplinary research teams to conduct studies and programs in collaboration with health care providers and community organizations to improve the health of child and adolescent populations.
 We serve as a resource to translate scientific findings and knowledge into practical applications for public health practice, health care services, and health policies.

-Current research studies
+Current research studies and projects

 The Center for Pediatric Population Health has the capability and expertise to work in numerous areas in the field of population health.
 Currently, active projects and collaborations include: